Know before you go

 Follow the way-markers around Whitacre Heath Nature Reserve for a great way to discover the reserve and its wildlife.
-Find out more about the wildlife that lives here by scanning the QR codes on your mobile device at each way-marker post.
-You can also access our QR trail content here.

 Bring crayons and paper along to make brass rubbings as you explore!
 There are also many more activity suggestions for your visit in our trail guide.

 What might you spot here?